ClassicsWoTWorkshop/Beutepanzer-KV-2-754r/README.txt

 Thank you for downloading!
-To install, drag the .wotmod file from the folder named with the option of your choosing to <Your WoT Directory\mods\<Game Version>.
+To install, drag the .wotmod files from the folders named with the options of your choosing to <Your WoT Directory\mods\<Game Version>.

 (Example: C:\Games\World_of_Tanks\mods\1.6.0.0)

 Included are two versions of the remodel - one in the standard German Grey (default), and one in Dunkelgelb.
+Can be applied to the standard KV-2, the Warhammer KV-2(R) (3D Style), or both.

 Made by FastestClassic.